View Document Text

 Passive Investment Management

-various distinct asset classes.
-The asset classes are weighted in a manner to achieve the desired relationship between
+comprised of various distinct asset classes.
+The asset classes are weighted in a manner to achieve the desired

-internal costs), minimal trading costs (due to infrequent trading activity), and relative tax efficiency (because the funds
+low internal costs), minimal trading costs (due to infrequent trading activity), and relative tax efficiency (because

-construct a portfolio that is intended to generate returns that are greater than the broader market or a designated benchmark.
+technique to construct a portfolio that is intended to generate returns that are greater than the broader market or a

 Material Risks Involved

-be prepared to bear.
-Many of these risks apply equally to stocks, bonds, commodities and any other investment or
+should be prepared to bear.
+Many of these risks apply equally to stocks, bonds, commodities and any other

-market decline, reducing the value of the investment regardless of the operational success of the issuer’s operations or its
+general market decline, reducing the value of the investment regardless of the operational success of the issuer’s

 Strategy Risk: The Adviser’s investment strategies and/or investment techniques may not work as intended.

-often more volatile and less liquid than investments in larger companies.
-Small and medium cap companies may face a
+are often more volatile and less liquid than investments in larger companies.
+Small and medium cap companies

-volatile than at other times.
-Under certain market conditions we may be unable to sell or liquidate investments at prices
+more volatile than at other times.
+Under certain market conditions we may be unable to sell or liquidate

 Concentration Risk: Certain investment strategies focus on particular asset-classes, industries, sectors or types of